Other Recent Opportunities

 FFA is an established volunteer placement agency and has developed a variety of volunteer opportunities, mostly related to English language learning in schools but also teaching English to Buddhist monks.
 One of the schools which provides education to very poor students is supported by the Chinese government and would give a Canadian a unique experience in learning about non-Western countries working in Thailand.
 Students interested to learn more about Buddhism while teaching English, working with children and learning about the role of China in Thailand should consider this placement.

-To learn more about these and other practicum opportunities contact Ruth Taronno.
+To learn more about these and other practicum opportunities contact Ruth Taronno, Director of Practicum.

 The Menno Simons College practicum is a supervised work experience in a setting related to international development or conflict resolution.
 It is a chance to gain work experience related to your studies and integrate your work experience with the rest of your courses.